dan64/vs-deoldify/README.md

 ###  Tests Set #2 ###

-Given the goodness of  **CIEDE2000** method to provide a reliable estimate of _human color perception_, I decided to provide an additional set of tests including some of the cases not considered in the previously.
+Given the goodness of  **CIEDE2000** method to provide a reliable estimate of _human color perception_, I decided to provide an additional set of tests including some of the cases not considered previously.

 The models added are: